モロッコ

 • Morocco - Agafay

-• Agafay Agafay is a rocky desert near Marrakech, offering a rustic and desolate landscape distinct from the Sahara.
+• Agafay Agafay is a rocky desert near Marrakech whose rustic, desolate landscape is attractive and distinct from the Sahara.

-In the dry hilly terrain you can experience the grandeur of the land through camel rides and activities.
+In the dry hilly area you can experience the grandeur of the land through camel rides and other activities.

-It is a perfect spot for a half-day excursion from the city to enjoy nature, including camel rides and desert experiences.
+It is the perfect spot for a half-day trip to enjoy nature easily accessible from the city, where you can enjoy camel rides and desert experiences.
 [English Guide]

 • Private car transfer Return to Marrakech.